 Officials are also on high alert because of high chatter about a terroristic threat as well.

-A U.S. law enforcement official toldCBS News that investigators are looking for individuals who may have some information about the threat from al Qaeda for a potential attack Monday on U.S. soil.
+A U.S. law enforcement official toldCBS News that investigators are looking for individuals who may have some for a potential attack Monday on U.S. soil.

 The specificity is one of the things that raised the attention given to the threat, as well as the fact it was coming from al Qaeda, officials told CBS News.

 CBS News homeland security correspondent Jeff Pegues reported that people should expect to see tighter security heading into Election Day.
 Law enforcement officials are investigating the threat and ramping up police presence out of an abundance of caution.

 The New York Police Department has ramped up security ahead of Sunday’s marathon, and now with the new threat from al Qaeda, officials are asking the public to remain vigilant.

 Batten down the hatches folks!